 Learning and Liking:

 Ask thoughtful questions about the connection’s industry, company, and position.
 You want to ask questions that imply your fit in the industry and company.
 Surface-level questions could make your connection feel like you’re wasting their time.

 Answering difficult questions is an ego boost for the person on the other end of the phone and is crucial to relationship building.
 When you do this, the connect feels like they’re being helpful to you.
 Prepare three topics to discuss, knowing you might only cover one.

 How They Can Help:

 An effective closing question will elicit a positive response that, at a minimum, will sound something like: “I’d be happy to pass your resume along and put you in the system.”
-Company referral procedures and policies differ, but being “in the system” usually guarantees a call from a recruiter, bypassing the resume screening process altogether.
+Company referral procedures and policies differ, but being “in the system” usually yields a screening call with a recruiter, bypassing the resume screening process altogether.

 Why does this method work?
-People want to hire people they know – or feel like they know.
-They trust someone they know to get the job done well, and prefer to work with a friend than a stranger.
+People want to hire people they know (or feel like they know) and data suggests that referred candidates stay longer and are higher quality employees compared to other sourcing channels.
+They trust someone they know to get the job done, and prefer to work with a friend than a stranger.
 This “I feel like I know you” emotion doesn’t come from a resume.

 So far, all of this sounds pretty good, right?
 You figure out your ideal next career move, you identify who can help you, and you start requesting introductions & informational interviews.
 But what happens when you hit a roadblock?

 You might be holding down a full-time job at the moment in addition to all the other obligations in your life, so you need to be smart with your time.
 Too frequently, other priorities get in the way of taking action on proven strategies.
 That’s where a career coach comes in.
 A coach can help you focus on the right activities, push past obstacles without hesitation, and navigate complex hiring situations because they’re pros.
-If you don’t know a qualified career coach or want to have a free coaching call, sign up today!
+If you want to learn more about how we can help you, sign up for a consultation today!